-- 2.1 Local Authority Governors - 2.1.1 Bracknell Forest Borough Council, Windsor & Maidenhead Royal Borough Council, Slough Borough Council, Reading Borough Council, Wokingham District Council, and West Berkshire Council their successor organisations may each appoint one Local Authority Governor by notice in writing Signed by the leader of the relevant Council or a member of the relevant Council executive, and delivered to the Secretary. - 2.2 Other Partnership Governors - 2.2.1 The University of Reading may appoint one Other Partnership Governor by notice in writing signed by the Vice Chancellor or a Pro Vice Chancellor of the University of Reading and delivered to the Secretary; - 2.2.2 British Red Cross may appoint one Other Partnership Governor by notice in writing Signed by the Chief Executive of British Red Cross and delivered to the Secretary; and

-2.2.3 3 The Society may appoint one Other Partnership Governor by notice in writing signed by the Chief Executive of the Society and delivered to the Secretary.
-Executive of the Society and delivered to the Secretary.
+- 2.1 Local Authority Governors - 2.1.1 Bracknell Forest Borough Council, Windsor & Maidenhead Royal Borough Council, Slough Borough Council, Reading Borough Council, Wokingham District Council, and West Berkshire Council their successor organisations may each appoint one Local Authority Governor by notice in writing Signed by the leader of the relevant Council or a member of the relevant Council executive, and delivered to the Secretary. - 2.2 Other Partnership Governors - 2.2.1 The University of Reading may appoint one Other Partnership Governor by notice in writing signed by the Vice Chancellor or a Pro Vice Chancellor of the University of Reading and delivered to the Secretary; - 2.2.2 Age UK Berkshire may appoint one Other Partnership Governor by notice in writing Signed by the Chief Executive of Age UK Berkshire and delivered to the Secretary; and - 2.2.3 Family Action may appoint one Other Partnership Governor by notice in writing signed by the Chief Executive of Age Uk Berkshire and delivered to the Secretary.